couchbaselabs/tuqtng/docs/versus-sql.md

     -----------------------------------

-In UnQL, the data exists as free form documents, gathered as large collections called buckets.
+In N1QL, the data exists as free form documents, gathered as large collections called buckets.
 There is no uniformity and there is no logical proximity of objects of the same data shape in a bucket.

     (HRData bucket)
     {